sgeinitz/picata/README.md

 2. Run the configuration script to set the environment variables by typing, `source set_env.sh`, at the terminal prompt.
 3. Before running the picata script to create student pairs, you will first need to mark which students are physically present in the classroom.
 This is the same class session in which students will take the collaborative quiz.
 You  mark which students are present in the classroom today by modifying the _'present_xxx.csv'_ file in the _data/_ directory.
-See the example _'present.csv'_ file in the _data/_ directory and keep the same format (i.e. columns, column names, etc.).
+See the example _'present_example.csv'_ file in the _data/_ directory and keep the same format (i.e. columns, column names, etc.).
 5. Run the picata application by typing, `python picata.py`.
 This will prompt you for the course, (independent) quiz to use for the pairing method, the exact filename of _'present_xxx.csv'_ file denoting which students are present today, and the pairing method to be used.
 6. Once the picata application has been run, open the _data/_ directory and look for a file that was just created with a name matching the pattern, _'quiz_xxx_pairing_via_xxx.csv'_.